djeada/Databases-Notes/notes/09_database_replication/01_intro_to_replication.md

 The process unfolds as follows:

-1. **Write Operations on Any Server**: Clients can perform write operations on any of the primary servers.
+1. Clients can perform write operations on any of the primary servers.
-2. **Data Exchange Between Servers**: Each server replicates its changes to the other primary servers.
+2. Each server replicates its changes to the other primary servers.
-3. **Conflict Resolution**: Mechanisms are in place to handle conflicts that arise from concurrent modifications to the same data on different servers.
+3. Mechanisms are in place to handle conflicts that arise from concurrent modifications to the same data on different servers.

 ##### Illustrative Diagram